alexbosworth/balanceofsatoshis/README.md

 # Test if funds can be sent to a destination
 bos probe "payment_request/public_key"

+# Make a ping keysend-request to a node
+bos purchase-ping "public_key"

 # Rebalance funds between peers
 bos rebalance